gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 It tries to assign a default domain to the `Shoot`.
 It also validates the DNS configuration (`.spec.dns`) for shoots.

+## `ShootForceDeletion`

+_(enabled by default)_

+This admission controller reacts on `CREATE` and `UPDATE` operations for `Shoot`s.
+It validates the force-deletion annotation, i.e., `confirmation.gardener.cloud/force-delete=true`.
+It denies adding the annotation when the Shoot does not have deletionTimestamp and a required [ErrorCode](../usage/shoot_status.md#error-codes) in the Shoot status.
+Note that this plugin is disabled in [local setup](../deployment/getting_started_locally.md) to simplify testing.

 ## `ShootNodeLocalDNSEnabledByDefault`

 _(disabled by default)_